dart-lang/language/working/1426-extension-types/feature-specification-views.md

 invocation on some extension `E1` with representation type `T1` such that `V` matches `T1`).
-In particular, we cannot invoke an instance member of the representation type when the receiver type is a view type (unless the view type enables them explicitly, cf. the show/hide part specified in a later section).*
+In particular, we cannot invoke an instance member of the representation type when the receiver type is a view type (unless the view type enables them explicitly, cf. the member export declaration specified in a later section).*

-Let `D` be a view declaration named `View` with type parameters
+Let _DV_ be a view declaration named `View` with type parameters
 <code>X<sub>1</sub> extends B<sub>1</sub>, ..
 X<sub>k</sub> extends B<sub>k</sub></code>
 and primary constructor `(T id)`.
 Then we say that the _declared representation type_ of `View` is `T`, and the _instantiated